maelfabien/maelfabien.github.io/index.md

     - /about.html
 ---

 My name is Maël Fabien.
 I currently live in Paris.
 I have a Master in Actuarial Science (HEC Lausanne) and a Specialized Master in Data Science (Telecom Paris).
-I am working as a data scientist intern at [Anasen](https://anasen.com/), a Y-Combinator startup in Paris.
+I am working as a Data Scientist intern at [Anasen](https://anasen.com/), a Y-Combinator startup in Paris.
 I currently write articles about AI for [Digital Minds](https://www.digitalminds.io/), for [Explorium](https://www.explorium.ai/) and on Medium.
 I'm also a Machine Learning instructor at [VivaData](https://vivadata.org/), an AI Bootcamp in Paris.

 I started a freelance activity, and if you're looking for a freelance data scientist on a project, [send me a quick message](https://maelfabien.github.io/form.html).